 “The thing about University is they see quite a few patients, but the care was very personal,” Williams said.
 “I feel like a gained a new family.
 They literally fought for my life every day.
 Their community was behind me.”

-Williams had mixed feelings about her chemotherapy coming to an end, though she does continue to return for follow up with her physicians, psychologist and case manager.
+Williams had mixed feelings about her chemotherapy coming to an end, though she continues to return for follow up with her physicians, psychologist and case manager.

 “It sounds weird,” she said, “but it was hard to leave because I went from seeing these people three or more days a week to not at all.
 Their one-to-one work was amazing.”